U.S. Route 1 in Pennsylvania: History

 From Broad Street, the Lincoln Highway then headed north on the Roosevelt Boulevard.
 By 1914, the Roosevelt Boulevard was completed to Rhawn Street, and the Lincoln Highway turned off Roosevelt Boulevard there to reach Bustleton Avenue.
 The old alignment splits from Bustleton Avenue at Haldeman Avenue and then follows Roosevelt Boulevard.
 (A short piece of Old Bustleton Avenue southwest of Welsh Road was used, crossing Pennypack Creek east of the current bridge.)

 A 1920 extension took the boulevard to Welsh Road, allowing traffic to turn off Bustleton Avenue there (that route is still PA 532), and a 1920s extension took it to the intersection with Old Lincoln Highway just north of the Poquessing Creek bridge.
 North of there, the present US 1 was completed in 1933 to the south end of the 1923 Langhorne bypass and in 1938 to Bellevue Avenue (PA 413) in downtown Langhorne.

 From near Hornig Road in Northeast Philadelphia, the old alignment heads through woods, closed to traffic, paralleling powerlines, after which it was upgraded on the spot to become Roosevelt Boulevard.
 The original route is then gated at an 1805 stone bridge across Poquessing Creek at the Philadelphia city line, just before crossing Roosevelt Boulevard.
-After crossing Street Road, the Old Lincoln Highway then becomes one-way southbound past the Bristol Road intersection and crosses the Neshaminy Creek.
+After crossing Street Road (PA 132), the Old Lincoln Highway then becomes one-way southbound past the Bristol Road intersection and crosses the Neshaminy Creek.
 (This bridge itself was built in 1921 to replace a covered bridge just to the west.)

 The present route of Lincoln Highway and US 1 Bus. was built in 1923, bypassing Langhorne to the south and avoiding two railroad crossings.
 This crosses under the US 1 freeway just south of the railroad, where the older route had crossed the railroad.
 From Oakford, the Old Lincoln Highway heads northeast, no longer crossing SEPTA's West Trenton Line, as the US 1 freeway crosses just to the east.
 It then headed onto Maple Avenue (PA 213) to pass through Langhorne.
 Past Langhorne, the original route used what is presently known as Lincoln Highway (US 1 Bus.).

 At Fallsington, the original road crossed the Pennsylvania Railroad's Trenton Cutoff on a bridge just east of the present bridge, built on a reverse curve to shorten the span.
 It used Trenton Road and Main Street from the bridge to the intersection with Woolston, where Main Street is now cut.
 In 1917, an underpass under the railroad was built to the west on Woolston Drive; this became the main route by 1924.